TGDivy/TGDivy/README.md

 ## 💬🌞

-> You must learn to let go.
-Release the stress.
-You were never in control anyway. ~ Steve Maraboli
+> Patience is a form of wisdom.
+It demonstrates that we understand and accept the fact that sometimes things must unfold in their own time. ~ Jon Kabat-Zinn

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )